lachisholm/Data_Structure_Discovery/Trees.md

   - The TreeNode class represents each node with a value and an optional parent

-  - The depth function calcualates the depth by traversing up the parent chain until it finds a node without a parent, which would be the root.
+  - The depth function calculates the depth by traversing up the parent chain until it finds a node without a parent, which would be the root.

   - The depth counter increments with each step up